Early Childhood Education

 Emphasizing the latest research and instructional strategies, Early Childhood Education is integrated with other teacher education programs in the College of Education and Human Development.
 Students apply for candidacy and prepare professional portfolios demonstrating competency in state and national standards.

-Early Childhood Education is closely affiliated with local schools through the Penobscot River Education Partnership and also with the Katherine Miles Durst Child Development Learning Center in Merrill Hall, which serves as a lab school for aspiring early childhood teachers and professionals.
-Candidates participate in community-based placements integrated with coursework.
+Early Childhood Education is closely affiliated with the Katherine Miles Durst Child Development Learning Center in Merrill Hall, which serves as a lab school for aspiring early childhood teachers and professionals.
+Teacher candidates also participate in student teaching and some students have community-based placements integrated with coursework.

 While Early Childhood Education and Elementary Education share common requirements, there are clear differences in the preparation.
 In ECE, the emphasis on child development beginning in infancy is foundational for teachers as they plan appropriate experiences for young children.
 Curriculum courses integrate all curriculum areas and address content within the context of inclusive education.
 Family involvement is integral to all early childhood classes.